 What is happening along the Buffalo-Pittsburgh rail corridor?

-Why did B&PRR want to abandon operations?
+Why did B&PRR want to stop rail traffic?

 What is Erie-Cattaraugus Rail-Trail and what is their role?